neoki07/generating-piano-music-with-transformer/README.md

 ### Generate Accompaniment for Melody

-By specifying a melody MIDI file in `--melody` argument, You can generate a piano performance consisting of the chosen melody plus accompaniment.
+By specifying a melody MIDI file in `--melody` argument, you can generate a piano performance consisting of the chosen melody plus accompaniment.

 ```sh
 docker run -it --rm -v ${PWD}/output:/output generating-piano-music-with-transformer \